 Figure 2.
-Prevalence of HSV-2 in persons aged 14-49 by race and Hispanic or Latino origin, United States, 1999-2016.19 For a description of data source and methods, refer to McQuillan et al. (2018).
+Prevalence of HSV-2 in persons aged 14-49 by race and Hispanic origin, United States, 1999-2016.
+For a description of data source and methods, refer to McQuillan et al. (2018).

-NEONATAL HSV
+Neonatal HSV

-Pregnant people who are infected with HSV-1 or HSV-2 can transmit HSV-1 or HSV-2 to their infants during birth.
+Pregnant people can transmit HSV-1 or HSV-2 to their infants during birth.
 People who acquire HSV during pregnancy, especially those who are infected late during pregnancy, are at the highest risk of transmitting HSV during birth.
-Consequences of neonatal HSV range from mild to fatal, including localized disease on the skin, eyes, or mouth; brain and spinal cord disease; and disseminated disease, which involves infection of multiple organs, although these categories can overlap.
-HSV-1 is associated more with localized disease, while HSV-2 is associated more with severe brain, spinal cord, and disseminated disease types.
-Hepatitis is also a rare complication of HSV that can occur when pregnant people are infected with HSV for the first time during their pregnancy.
-Cesarean section is recommended in the presence of active lesions or when there is risk for shedding to reduce the risk of perinatal transmission.
-Clinical trials have also shown that when pregnant people who have recurrent HSV outbreaks take antivirals beginning at 36 weeks gestational age, they have a decreased risk of viral shedding, recurrences, and Cesarean deliveries.
-Recommendations have been made for infants with HSV to receive intravenous antiviral treatment for at least 3 weeks after birth, followed by oral antiviral therapy for months.
+Consequences of neonatal HSV range from mild to fatal, including localized disease on the skin, eyes, or mouth; brain and spinal cord disease; and disseminated disease, although these categories can overlap.
+HSV-1 is more associated with localized disease, while HSV-2 is associated more with severe brain, spinal cord, and disseminated disease types.
+After birth, recommendations have been made for infants with HSV to receive intravenous antiviral treatment for at least 3 weeks, followed by oral antiviral therapy for months.

-Greater than 85% of neonatal HSV cases are caused by exposure during delivery, 5% are believed to occur during pregnancy but before birth, and 10% are believed to occur from exposure to caregiver saliva containing HSV-1. ^{28,29} Improved recognition and treatment of the disease have resulted in improvements in mortality; however, overall mortality of infants with neonatal herpes is still reported to be about 5.6%, though it is 41% for infants with disseminated disease, and 45% of infants with brain and spinal cord disease had notable neurological deficits even at 24 months.
-25 Unfortunately, many mothers of infants with neonatal HSV do not have obvious genital lesions, a history of HSV, or risk factors at the time of delivery.
-30
+Greater than 85% of neonatal HSV cases are caused by exposure during delivery; 5% are believed to occur during pregnancy but before birth; and 10% are believed to occur from exposure to caregiver saliva containing HSV-1.
+Improved recognition and treatment of the disease has resulted in improvements in mortality; however, mortality of infants with neonatal herpes is still reported to be about 41%, and 45% of infants with brain and spinal cord disease had notable neurological deficits even at 24 months.
+Unfortunately, many mothers of infants with neonatal HSV do not have obvious genital lesions, a history of HSV, or risk factors at the time of delivery.

-The number of infants who acquire HSV each year in the United States remains unknown, but one report estimated an increase in neonatal HSV from 7.9 per 100,000 live births in 2003 to 10 per 100,000 live births in 2014.31

-Neonatal HSV may occur more frequently in Black or African American infants compared to White infants.32
+The number of infants who acquire HSV each year in the United States remains unknown, but one report estimated an increase in neonatal HSV from 7.9 per 100,000 live births in 2003 to 10 per 100,000 live births in 2014; approximately 7.9% of these cases result in death.
+Neonatal HSV may occur more frequently in non-Hispanic Black infants compared to non-Hispanic White infants.